 This is the must-have app for tweaking your iPhone settings.
 It adds a ‘quick’ config screen by swiping the status bar at the top of your screen, giving you options such as turning on/off the phone, Wi-Fi, GPS, etc. Through the various other screens, you can reboot your phone, shut it down, and configure other options not available via the normal ‘Settings’ app.
 Highly recommended.

 Theming your phone is impossible with an unjailbroken iPhone.
 There are several theming packages available, however I’ve found that Winterboard is the most flexible and has the most vibrant and active community for developing themes.

 You can change just about every aspect of your phone, from the call screen to your springboard and lock screen.
 After installing Winterboard, you can browse the other Cydia programs available for various other themes for your phone.

 I am currently using the “Matte Nano” theme, which I highly recommend and which you see in the screenshots on this post.

 This list just scratches the surface as to the available programs from the Cydia store.
 Depending on your intended usage of your iPhone, you can change just about anything to make your iPhone useful once more.
 The programs available from the Cydia store turn your iPhone into what it should be.

 If you are looking for instructions on how to jailbreak your iPhone, that is past the scope of this article.
 You may want to check out the useful guides over on iClarified for the different iPhone jailbreaking programs and platforms.
 While there is certainly a slight risk involved in jailbreaking your phone, you can see a few of the many benefits from the programs listed above.
-Or check out two of our articles, Damien’s on jailbreaking a 3G phone and AppSnapp which was featured in the Directory.
+Or check out our article on jailbreaking a 3G phone.

 Make sure to post any Cydia applications that you find useful and that I missed in the comments below!